Search this site:

 (If the player above is not visible, you can view it at YouTube here.)

 Q: Where can I eat, sleep, and sightsee at the base of Mt.
-Fuji? (updated Mar.
-11, 2020)
+Fuji? (updated May 17, 2024)

 A: The area surrounding Mt.
-Fuji is one of most beautiful parts of Japan and includes the Fuji Five Lakes (Fujigoko) region.
+Fuji is one of the most beautiful parts of Japan and includes the Fuji Five Lakes (Fujigoko) region.
 Trip Advisor is probably one of the best sources for sightseeing info for this area.
 (I used to post their affiliate links here, but they didn't pay hardly anything for the traffic I was sending them, so those links got deleted.)

 In May 2016, the friend of a friend opened Hostel Mt.
 Fuji-Fukuya in a newly renovated wooden house located in Fujiyoshida City, at the base of Mt.
 Fuji.
 As you can see below, it's an absolutely gorgeous place, complete with rooms that have original old wood floors and Japanese style sliding doors, as well as a comfy tatami mat TV lounge.